Skip to main content

 • Meet with your academic advisor to remove advising holds.

-You can find instructions on how to determine what kind of hold you have and what to do on the WINGS webpage (click on "Holds and To Do List).
+You can find instructions on how to determine what kind of hold you have and what to do on the WINGS webpage (click on "Holds and To Do List").

-• If you change a course abroad, you will need departmental approval for your new course to transfer back to UWL as specific credit.
+Update your Education Abroad Advisor with any changes in your schedule or courses.
+If you change a course abroad, you will need to submit a new academic plan for your new course to transfer back to UWL as specific credit.

 Make sure to attend classes and take final exams.
-Sometimes you must register for finals.

 Request Transcripts